laurafroelich/tensor_classification/matlab/README.md

 # Usage

+## Tests

+To run the tests of the classification and projection methods, make sure the current working directory in Matlab is 'matlab'.
+Then open and run the file code/tests/script_to_run_classification_tests.m.
+This file will run all the tests defined in code/tests/test_classification_nd.m.

+The other tests defined in code/tests can be run by opening the respective files and running the tests with the test run button.

+## Simulation code

+To run the simulation code from which figures were generated for the paper [3] (see README at repo root level), make sure the current working directory is 'matlab'.
+Then open and run code/run_comparisons.m.

+To plot the results of the comparisons, make sure the current working directory is 'matlab'.
+Then open and run code/plot_comparisons.m (after run_comparisons completed successfully).

+## Fit and predict

 # Development status

 Development will soon be stalled (end of 2019) as I will no longer have a Matlab license.
-Help from anyone with a license would be greatly appreciated.
+Help from someone with a license would be greatly appreciated.